xtuml/otel2puml/docs/user/e2e_walkthrough.md

 ### Step 4: View PUML output

-For manual installation, if run successfully, a [Users_Service.puml](/puml_output/Users_Service.puml) file should exist within the directory `puml_output` displaying the below output.
+For manual installation, if run successfully, a `Users_Service.puml` file can now be found in the newly created directory `/puml_output`.
+The svg output should resemble the example below.
 For use with docker, the output will be found in the output directory specified.

 ![](/docs/images/example_Users_Service.svg)